Phasmophobia official header art with paranormal investigators approaching a haunted house.

 3. R.E.P.O.

 R.E.P.O. is the chaos-first branch.
 It keeps the pressure, the proximity voice, and the co-op panic, but shifts the fantasy toward visible physical mistakes and louder recoveries.
 If Phasmophobia feels too methodical for your group, this is the best next move.
+If you are deciding between these exact two moods, use R.E.P.O. vs Phasmophobia.

 Best for: players who want more spectacle and less investigation.